What is a Commercial Use Authorization?

 Defined as any type of commercial guided exercise activity provided to GGNRA visitors for a direct or indirect fee or charge.This definition includes but is not limited to fitness instruction, education and motivational exercises for groups up to 30 people, including individual coaching.

 You are required to obtain a CUA if your company offers outdoor fitness programs within GGNRA more than one time per week or more than four times per month.
-Applications are received on a rolling-basis; however, all permits expire on August 15th.
+Applications are received on a rolling-basis; however, all permits expire on the last day of February.

 The Business Management Division office is located on the San Francisco Bay in Fort Mason at the intersection of Bay and Franklin.
 Our office is located in building 201 (GGNRA headquarters) and is generally accessible to persons with disabilities.
-Permit applications should be submitted via U.S. Postal Mail to the Business Management Division at the address below.
-Payment must be made via check.
-At this time, we cannot accept credit cards for CUA permits.
-If you are unable to download an application, we are happy to send you one via fax, email, or postal mail.
+However, all CUA applications should be submitted via email to firstname.lastname@example.org.
+If you are unable to download an application, we are happy to send you one via email or postal mail.